-Students who are placed on academic suspension for the first or second time and have an interest in returning to the university after sitting out for the one or two semester period will request readmission through the Office of Academic Services.
+Students who are placed on academic suspension for the first or second time and have an interest in returning to the university after sitting out for the one or two semester period will request readmission through the Academic Services Department.

 THIRD TIME DISMISSAL:

 Students on academic suspension for the third time will be dismissed from the university.
 Students are dismissed for at least three years, and after that time only special cases will be considered by the Academic Standards Committee (Assistants to the Deans of each college and the Assistant to the Associate Provost for Student Success).